nasa/Transform-to-Open-Science/Module_2/Lesson_3/readme.md

 ### Data Management Plan

 The previous lesson describes the requirements of a data management plan (DMP).
-Below are two open science resources to get you started or creating a data management plan:
+Below are two open science resources to get you started on creating a data management plan:

 **DMPTool**